GALAglobal/TAPICC-API-implementation/README.md

 ## Note
 ### !!!
 This implementation is out of sync with current version of swagger file !!!
 ### !!!
 Only swagger file is being updated and not the TAPICC server implementation !!!
+### !!!
+Please consider the swagger file as a single source of truth !!!

 ## Roadmap
 you can see issues/bugs/user stories prioritized in waffle.io [kanban board](https://waffle.io/GALAglobal/TAPICC-API-implementation)